nemesis122/Wiki-ARC-from-AuxXxilium/Arc:-Addons.md

 * **nvmecache**: Adds NVMe Disks as Cache <- working after first reboot
 * **nvmestorage**: Adds NVMe Disks as Storage <- EXPERIMENTAL

-`Add nvmestorage after DSM installation and Volume creation, else it will not work and creation will fail.
-We need another Bootvolume because of DSM can't boot from NVMe.
+`We need another Bootvolume because of DSM can't boot from NVMe.
 It is possible that you have to fix Storage Pool in Storage Manager.`